KylieTreadway/Learn-Java/README.md

 11. Create a for-loop that prints the numbers 1-100

-12. Use the build in java utility for random numbers to print a random number from 0 - 2000.
+12. Use the built in java utility for random numbers to print a random number from 0 - 2000.

 13. Create a while loop that loops until a random number between 0 and 10 is equal to 5